About the Calculator

 - Tare Mass

-- The weight of the vehicle with 10L of fuel and all fluids, but zero passengers or cargo.
-This is often the "showroom" weight.
+- The weight of the vehicle with minimal fuel and fluids, but without passengers or cargo.

 - Kerb Weight